eclipse-kuksa/kuksa-python-sdk/docs/cli.md

 ## Authorizing against KUKSA Databroker

-If connecting to Databroker the command `printTokenDir` is not much help as it shows the default token directories for KUKSA Server example tokens.
 If the KUKSA Databroker use default example tokens then one of the tokens in [kuksa-common](https://github.com/eclipse-kuksa/kuksa-common/tree/main/jwt) can be used, like in the example below:

 ```console